rfeinman/pytorch-minimize/README.md

 _

 *MATLAB offers minimal autograd support via the Deep Learning Toolbox, but the integration is not seamless: data must be converted to "dlarray" structures, and only a [subset of functions](https://www.mathworks.com/help/deeplearning/ug/list-of-functions-with-dlarray-support.html) are supported.
-Furthermore, derivatives must still be constructed and provided as function handles to the solver.
+Furthermore, derivatives must still be constructed and provided as function handles.
 Pytorch-minimize uses autograd to compute derivatives behind the scenes, so all you ever need to provide is your function.